jellyfin/jellyfin.org/content/developers/docs/api/authentication.md

 The Quick Connect functionality may be disabled by a server.
 In those cases the server responds with an HTTP 401 response.
 You can check if QuickConnect is enabled first or deal with it when trying to use it.

+To check if Quick Connect is enabled for a given server, use the [GetQuickConnectEnabled](https://api.jellyfin.org/#tag/QuickConnect/operation/GetQuickConnectEnabled) operation.
+This will return a boolean value.

-To start a Quick Connect session you need to request a Quick Connect code by calling the initiate Quick Connect operation.
+To start a Quick Connect session you need to request a Quick Connect code by calling the [InitiateQuickConnect](https://api.jellyfin.org/#tag/QuickConnect/operation/InitiateQuickConnect) operation.
 This returns a state object which can be updated by calling the Get Quick Connect State operation.

-The Quick Connect state contains a few values that are of interest:
+This Quick Connect state contains a few values that are of interest:

 - `authenticated` is a boolean that indicates if the user authorized the app.
 When this is true you can retrieve an access token.
 - `secret` is a string with a unique code for this session.
 It is used to update the session state.